When deaneries and local offices are concerned about the training of doctors, they need to work with trusts and health boards to make improvements.

 Enhanced monitoring of issues in medical education and training

-We use enhanced monitoring to support medical training organisations with concerns about the quality and safety of training.
+We use enhanced monitoring to promote and encourage local management of concerns about the quality and safety of medical education and training.

 We require more frequent progress updates from those responsible for managing these concerns.
 We can provide representation on a locally-led visit to investigate a concern or check on progress.
 We publish information on enhanced monitoring cases on our website.
 We share information with other healthcare regulators where appropriate.